Andrew-Goncharov/products-aggregator/README.md

-Introductory assignment to the Yandex Backend Development School 2022.
+lsIntroductory assignment to the Yandex Backend Development School 2022.